GCSE Biology: Homeostasis and Response

 Homeostasis and Response

 Homeostasis is the process by which living organisms maintain a stable internal environment despite changes in external conditions.
 This is crucial for the proper functioning of cells and organs.
-In this overview, we will explore the principles of homeostasis, focusing on key areas such as thermoregulation, osmoregulation, and blood glucose regulation.
+In humans, homeostasis involves several key systems, including the nervous and endocrine systems, which work together to regulate various physiological processes.

 Principles of Homeostasis